Offsec-TX/Offsec-TX.github.io/_testcases/web/web-websockets-2.md

 ---
-testcase: WebSocket Connection and Protocol Security - Validate the strength and validity of SSL/TLS implementation: ensure no use of weak ciphers, expired or mismatched certificates.
+testcase: WebSocket Connection and Protocol Security - Validate the strength and validity of SSL/TLS implementation; ensure no use of weak ciphers, expired or mismatched certificates.
 Web (HTTP/HTTPS) service
 platforms:
   - Web
   - Network